JonMS95/C_Signal_Handler/README.md

 [git-link]:        https://git-scm.com/
 [xmlstarlet-link]: https://xmlstar.sourceforge.net/

-Except for Make, Bash and OpenSSL, the latest version of each of the remaining dependencies will be installed automatically if they have not been found beforehand.
+Except for Make and Bash, the latest version of each of the remaining dependencies will be installed automatically if they have not been found beforehand.

 In any case, installing **_Xmlstarlet_** before executing any of the commands below is strongly recommended.
 Otherwise, it can lead to error since make file contains some calls to it at the top.
 If that happens, just repeat the process (Xmlstarlet would have been already installed).